pymedphys/pymedphys/docs/contrib/howto/documentation.rst

 document aims to help contributors to improve the PyMedPhys documentation.

-We recommend that you first read the `recommended setup for contribution`_ and `file structure`_ documentation pages before you proceed.

-.. _`recommended setup for contribution`: /developer/contributing.html
-.. _`file structure`: /developer/file-structure.html

 Prerequisites
 -------------
 You can install all of the additional dependencies required to edit the